by Ski Ingram

 I explained that even after McCarthy had crashed into the garage, he almost ran me over while still trying to get away.
 I told the judge that the only reason McCarthy stopped at all was that I told him I would kill him if he didn’t, and at that point he must have realized that there was no escape.

 I then explained that at no time has McCarthy shown any remorse for what he had done.
 His sole purpose throughout this whole proceeding was to get off with the reduced charge of drunk driving.
-I testified how his attorney suggested at the preliminary hearing that if the charge of ADW was dropped that my partner and I could sue McCarthy’s insurance company and get paid for our injures.
+I testified how his attorney suggested at the preliminary hearing that if the charge of ADW was dropped that my partner and I could sue McCarthy’s insurance company and get paid for our injuries.
 I told the judge that I wasn’t interested in getting rich.
 All I wanted was for McCarthy to pay for what he had done.
 That he would know not to pick up whores in Long Beach nor run over the police in order to escape when he was being arrested.
 Mr. Herzstein asked me if I was accusing him of doing anything wrong.
 I told him that that wasn’t for me to say, I was only telling the court what had taken place.

 He then asked why I hadn’t shot his client if I thought I was in so much danger.
-I told him that at no time did I have a clear shot at his client and I did not want to risk the lives of innocent persons no matter how much danger my partner and I were in.
+I told him that at no time did I have a clear shot at his client, and I did not want to risk the lives of innocent people no matter how much danger my partner and I were in.
 That shut him up and he asked no further questions of me.

 A few days later I was informed by Carol Rose that the judge had sentenced McCarthy to one year in a work release program.
-This means that he has to stay in a half-way house every day for one year, the only time he is released is to go to work, only to return at the end of his work day.
+This means that he has to stay in a half-way house every day for one year, the only time he is released is to go to work, only to return at the end of his workday.

 He was also put on probation for three years and had his driving privileges suspended for three years.
-He was also directed to pay all fines and legal costs to the court as well as the cost of his board at the half way house in which he will be living for the next year.
+He was also directed to pay all fines and legal costs to the court as well as the cost of his board at the halfway house in which he will be living for the next year.
 The most important part of his sentence was the portion relating to Bob and myself.

 McCarthy was ordered to “pay any civil judgments relating to this crime involving additional medical, pain and suffering, and punitive damages.”
 Well, McCarthy and his attorney got what they wanted, McCarthy stayed out of jail.